 Commissioner Bowie Kuhn announces the return of the All-Star selection to the fans.
 The over-exposure of the Mid-summer Classic, two games each season between 1959-1962, and the lack of fan input prompt the MLB Promotion Corporation to modernize the marketing of the game by restoring fan balloting for the starting eight position players.

-After being benched, Ranger Lenny Randle attacks and fractures the cheekbone of his manager Frank Lucchesi.
-The Ranger skipper may have triggered the incident by calling Randle a punk.
+Upset about losing his second base job to Bump Wills, Ranger Lenny Randle attacks and fractures the cheekbone of his manager Frank Lucchesi.
+The Ranger skipper may have triggered the incident, which occurred just prior to the team's exhibition game against Minnesota, by once-again calling the usually even-tempered infielder a punk.

 Sports Illustrated's April 1st edition tricks the nation as author George Plimpton weaves a fictitious tale of Sidd Finch, a Mets rookie phenom who throws a 168 mph fastball.
 Staged photographs and quotes from Mets in real life help to give the story a realistic edge.